Tuesday, 26 November 2019

 • Consider getting the IC Card which functions like our Ez-link card.
 It's more convenient as you can just tap and go.

-• There are no IC Cards for children, hence we had to buy one-way tickets for my eldest girl (my other 2 children are free).
-It is worth the trouble though as the child pays half the price of an adult.
+• There are no IC Cards for children, hence we had to buy one-way tickets for my eldest girl (my other 2 children were free).
+It was worth the trouble as the child pays half the price of an adult.

 • You can buy IC Cards and tickets from the ticketing machines at each station.
 Note that IC cards can only be bought from the yellow ticketing machines (see photo below).